jaysoo/react-nx-example/POST.md

 This will generate assets under `dist/apps/react-example` that can then be served statically.

-To recap, so far we've seen how we can:
+To recap, so far we've seen how to:

 * Generate a new React monorepo workspace with one application.
 * Add new feature libraries and route to them from our application.